The Massive Distant Clusters of WISE Survey: The First Distant Galaxy Cluster Discovered by WISE: Discussion

-\acknowledgements This publication makes use of data products from the Wide-field Infrared Survey Explorer, which is a joint project of the University of California, Los Angeles and the Jet Propulsion Laboratory/California Institute of Technology, funded by the National Aeronautics and Space Administration (NASA).
+\acknowledgements The authors thank the anonymous referee whose comments improved the quality of the manuscript.
+This publication makes use of data products from the Wide-field Infrared Survey Explorer, which is a joint project of the University of California, Los Angeles and the Jet Propulsion Laboratory/California Institute of Technology, funded by the National Aeronautics and Space Administration (NASA).
 D. P. G. and A. H. G. acknowledge support for this research from the NASA Astrophysics Data Analysis Program (ADAP) through grant NNX12AE15G.
 Some of the data presented herein were obtained at the W.M.
 Keck Observatory, which is operated as a scientific partnership among the California Institute of Technology, the University of California and the National Aeronautics and Space Administration.
 The Observatory was made possible by the generous financial support of the W.M.
 Keck Foundation.
 Based in part on data collected at Subaru Telescope, which is operated by the National Astronomical Observatory of Japan.
 D. P. G. was a Visiting Astronomer, Kitt Peak National Observatory, National Optical Astronomy Observatory, which is operated by the Association of Universities for Research in Astronomy (AURA) under cooperative agreement with the National Science Foundation.
 The WIYN Observatory is a joint facility of the University of Wisconsin-Madison, Indiana University, Yale University, and the National Optical Astronomy Observatory.
+This research has made use of the NASA/ IPAC Infrared Science Archive, which is operated by the Jet Propulsion Laboratory, California Institute of Technology, under contract with the National Aeronautics and Space Administration.